microsoft/Purview-ADB-Lineage-Solution-Accelerator/deploy-base.md

     `spark.openlineage.url.param.code {{secrets/secret_scope/Ol-Output-Api-Key}}`
     1. Add a reference to the uploaded init script `dbfs:/databricks/openlineage/open-lineage-init-script.sh` on the [Init script section](https://docs.microsoft.com/en-us/azure/databricks/clusters/init-scripts#configure-a-cluster-scoped-init-script-using-the-ui) of the Advanced Options.

+5. At this point, you can run a Databricks notebook on an "all-purpose cluster" in your configured workspace and observe lineage in Microsoft Purview once the Databricks notebook has finished running all cells.

+6. If you do not see any lineage please follow the steps in the [troubleshooting guide](./TROUBLESHOOTING.md).

+7. To support Databricks lineage from Databricks jobs, see the following section below.

 ### <a id="jobs-lineage" />Support Extracting Lineage from Databricks Jobs

 To support Databricks Jobs, you must add the service principal to your Databricks workspace.
 To use the below scripts, you must authenticate to Azure Databricks using either [access tokens](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/authentication) or [AAD tokens](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/).
 The snippets below assume you have generated an access token.